notbenohene/Reading-Notes/whatwaslearned2.md

 The beginning portion of today's class went over Markdown, a simple to use plain-text editor that gets the job done.

+Now check out this nested list:

+1. Check
+- It
+- Out

 ### Questions & Answers
 1. What is Markdown?